S-Dey/ElementX/README.md

 Turbo C++ 3.0 with the BGI Library.

+## Notes

-**Note**: Turbo C++ is discontinued and so are you encouraged to look away from it.
-You can only use this project to get some idea about how the BGI graphics library used to work.
-Unless you are an Indian Class 12 student who is supposed to work in the ancient Turbo C++, you shouldn't consider it a rock-solid project to contribute to.
+  - Turbo C++ is discontinued and so are you encouraged to look away from it.
+  - You can only use this project to get some idea about how the BGI graphics library used to work.
+  - Unless you are an Indian Class 12 student who is supposed to work in the ancient Turbo C++, you shouldn't consider it a rock-solid project to contribute to.